Contact Us for a Free Consultation (213) 542-0979

 If you take the opposing end of the spectrum, and in that same scenario, if the person breaks a body part, that could be characterized as great bodily injury, subjecting the individual to that particular allegation.

-So, long story short, you're going to need an attorney who's got experience if you want to try to get rid of this great bodily injury allegation.
-I have the background necessary to try to attack this great bodily injury allegation.
+So, long story short, you're going to need an experienced attorney if you want to challenge this great bodily injury allegation.
+A defense attorney, like myself, has the background necessary to attack it.
+We can investigate the circumstances of the alleged injury, gather evidence, and present a strong defense in court.

 That's done with a mitigation package and character letters – hopefully, you don't have a prior criminal record, and hopefully, you don't have any violence in your past.
 These are all things that can be utilized to attack that great bodily injury allegation.